erickhansx/alpha_blog_v2/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 [AlphaBlog] <a name="about-project"></a>

 **[AlphaBlog]** is a that project was created with the intention of users being able to create their account and write articles and post them to their blog and share them.
-Look for posts by others.
+Look for posts by others .

 ## 🛠 Built With <a name="built-with"></a>